jamieadams-nerd/cryptography/FIPS-GIT-README.md

 ```

 ## Step 12: Create a local Git repository and make the first commit
-You should skip this step and step 13 if you already know how to manage repositories and perform a commit.
+You should skip to step 17 if you already know how to manage repositories and perform a commit.

 ```bash
 mkdir ~/test-repo